open-telemetry/opentelemetry-specification/specification/metrics/api.md

 Callback functions MUST be documented as follows for the end user:

-- Callbacks SHOULD be reentrant safe.
+- Callback functions SHOULD be reentrant safe.
 The SDK expects to evaluate callbacks for each MetricReader independently.
-- Callbacks SHOULD NOT take an indefinite amount of time.
+- Callback functions SHOULD NOT take an indefinite amount of time.
-- Callbacks SHOULD NOT make duplicate observations (more than one `Measurement` with the same `attributes`) from asynchronous instrument callbacks.
+- Callback functions SHOULD NOT make duplicate observations (more than one `Measurement` with the same `attributes`) across all registered callbacks.

 The resulting behavior when a callback violates any of these RECOMMENDATIONS is explicitly not specified at the API level.